-The Southron cavalry ferried over from Ithilien begin to succumb to the plague brought from Rohan.
-The Swan Knights cross the Sirith and drive the weakened Haradi outriders south and away from their commanders.
+The Southron cavalry ferried over from South Ithilien begin to succumb to the plague brought from Rohan.
+The Swan Knights cross the Sirith and trap the weakened Southron outriders .
 Some fifty miles inland from their ships, the Corsairs begin to feel uneasy as their supply lines lengthen and the Haradrim cavalry wilts.

 The Southrons number more than 10000 foemen.
 Arrayed beneath Elessar, the Umbareans swarm to the west, the Southron cavalry to the east and Haradrim legions before him.
 Then, out of the misty Sirith valley to the west, emerges the army of Dol Amroth!